-SCI-Arc + Ball-Nogues + Huntington Gardens
+SCI-Arc + Ball-Nogues + The Huntington

 Designers:

-SCI-Arc and Ball Nogues Students
+SCI-Arc Students

 Project Type:

-In the first semester of the studio, students went on frequent site visits to the Huntington Library Gardens with James Folsom and Ball-Nogues.
-After visiting the Japanese Gardens, the students were inspired by Japanese Ikebana arrangements.
-This inspiration has led the students to study and challenge the technology of new fabrication techniques and materials to re-create the art and beauty of Ikebana in a large scale bridge design under the instruction and guidance of Ball-Nogues.
+On visiting the Japanese Garden, the class was inspired by Japanese Ikebana floral arrangements, leading to their study of new fabrication techniques and materials to re-create the art and beauty of Ikebana in a large scale bridge design, under the instruction and guidance of Ball-Nogues Studio.